ortfo/db/README.md

   # { media: [type]: [{ name, url }, {name, url}, ...] }
   # with [type] one of audio, image and video
   media hoisting: off

+validate:
+  checks:
+    # can be `off` (not checked for)
+    # can be `on` (uses the default level)
+    # can be a level:
+    # - `fatal`: also checked when building, triggers end of build if fails
+    # - `error`: prints an error message (red), makes validate command exit with 1
+    # - `warn` : prints a warning message (orange), does not make validate exit with 1
+    # - `info` : regular message, informative
+    # these are the default values
+    schema compliance: fatal
+    work folder uniqueness: fatal
+    work folder safeness: error
+    yaml header: error
+    title presence: error
+    title uniqueness: error
+    tags presence: warn
+    tags knowledge: error
+    working media: warn
+    working urls: off
 ```

 PRO TIP: You can use the provided `.portfoliodb.yml.schema.json` to validate your YAML file